himanshuds2025/Data-Analyst-Project/.[LIVE API] Iowa Corn Margins: Real‑Time USDA Data Analysis (2015–2025)/Live API Agriculture DA Project/README.md

 - **Yield is the sole differentiator** – Because costs and prices are fixed, the scatter plot of Yield vs Margin forms a perfect straight line.

-Tools Used
+## Tools Used
-Python 3 – Core programming language
+- Python 3 – Core programming language

-Pandas – Data manipulation and analysis
+- Pandas – Data manipulation and analysis

-Requests – API data ingestion
+- Requests – API data ingestion

-Matplotlib – Visualisation and plotting
+- Matplotlib – Visualisation and plotting

-OpenPyXL – Reading Excel files
+- Ms Excel – Reading Excel files